Why Managing Weight is Important for Overweight Runners

-As an overweight or chubby runner, you’ve probably struggled managing weight for years.
+As an overweight or chubby runner, you’ve probably struggled to manage weight for years.

 Many of us are genetically predisposed to be, whatever you want to call it, husky, thick, heavy, or chunky.
 It’s harder to manage weight when both the odds and your very genetic codes are against you.
 But you are a chubby runner, which means you’ve accepted that and have the desire to do better, to be better.